 Fears and Phobias

 - Provide a “safe place” for your dog.
-Observe where she likes to go when he feels anxious, then allow access to that space or create a similar one to use when the fear stimulus is present.
+Observe where they likes to go when he feels anxious, then allow access to that space or create a similar one to use when the fear stimulus is present.

 - If training doesn’t solve the issue, consider seeing a veterinarian or even a veterinary behaviorist, to explore pairing medication with training.